 THE CLASSROOM: Class size is limited to 15 children with a certified classroom teacher and paraprofessional.
 The district uses a mixed age delivery and inclusive approach.
-Preschoolers have a 6 1⁄2 hour day from 8:30 am - 3:20 pm, breakfast, lunch, snack and a rest period of an hour included, however, our schedules have been modified to accommodate the safety procedures regarding Covid-19.
+Preschoolers have a 6 1⁄2 hour day from 8:30 am - 3:20 pm, breakfast, lunch, snack and a rest period of an hour included.